Nikol304/union_shop/prompt.md

 - shop is missing

 # Next steps:
-- print shack pages to match example ones
+- print shack pages to match example ones -- DONE --
 - replace all the pictures with generated ones
-- the about page doesn't match the original one
+- the about page doesn't match the original one -- DONE --
-- hero image on home page should be a slider with couple of pictures
+- hero image on home page should be a slider with couple of pictures -- DONE --
 - ensure all necessary pages are now created for the coursework
-- ask where the collections page should be linked as it doesnt appear in the header in original website
+- ask where the collections page should be linked as it doesnt appear in the header in original website -- DONE --
 - remove sandwitch bar from web version, it should only appear in mobile version
-- add header text message
+- add header text message -- DONE --
 - write test functions for all files (learn what tests exactly u need)
 - make sure the test functions run and there are no errors
 - have a thorough, clean README file -- add at the end so it includes everything
 - the union logo should be bigger and the links centralised
 - connect all the buttons to pages so they are functional
 - fix all problems that terminal says there are

-# start on functionality:\
+# start on functionality:\ -- DONE --
 - Add items to bag
 - Remove items from bag
 - Cart page